Marker design and table background color indicate route status and era that the route was turned back or renumbered, as indicated at right:

 County: Cibola, Valencia

 History: Actually a part of original Route 6 until 1927, then became U.S. 66 until 1937.
-As noted in the listing above, the NM-6 designation was moved onto the Albuquerque cutoff in 1927.
+As noted in the listing above, the NM-6 designation was moved onto the Laguna cutoff in 1927.
 It was then moved back onto this route, its original route, when U.S. 66 was put on its ultimate alignment west of Albuquerque.
 Originally NM-6 ended at Los Lunas, but by the 1940s, NM-6 was extended south of Los Lunas on U.S. 85 to Belen, and then angled southeast toward U.S. 60 along what had previously been designated NM-52.
 The segment from Belen to NM-47 is now designated NM-309.
 NM-6 probably extended east to NM-47 in the 1930s, but the segment from U.S. 85 to NM-47 later became NM-49.
 This segment was redesignated NM-6 in 1988.

 Improvements: Paved by 1930s except part E of Los Lunas (guessing the 1950s)